home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ### Task update actions

-The Habitica integration offers four actions to update the details and configuration of dailies, to-do's, habits and rewards.
+The Habitica integration offers four actions to update the details and configuration of dailies, to-do's, habits, and rewards.

 #### Common attributes